Shen-Language/shen-sources/doc/port-performance.md

   or
 * a compiler transformation that emits jumps or state-machine transitions.

-This should apply to multi-argument functions without forcing all functions through one-argument currying.
-Static currying can hide the tail position behind closure calls and defeat the host's optimiser.
+The same issue applies to multi-argument functions; forcing all calls through one-argument currying can hide the tail position behind closure calls and defeat the host's optimiser.
 Shen/Scheme relies on Chez Scheme's proper tail calls, including the calls to local failure continuations produced by the S-kernel's pattern factorisation.